Kshitijasharma/music_love/README.md

 - Wavesurfer.js (for waveform rendering)
 - Font Awesome (for icons)

-## YOU CAN TRY PLAYING MY FAVORITE MUSIC!
+## YOU CAN TRY PLAYING MY FAVORITE MUSIC SHOWN AT THE SCREEN :)